EPCCed/archer2-MPI-2021-03-17/README.md

 <br /><br /><br /><br /><br />

-# ARCHER 2 MPI course (May 2020)
+# ARCHER 2 MPI course (March 2021)

-The world’s largest supercomputers are used almost exclusively to run applications which are parallelised using Message Passing.
+The world's largest supercomputers are used almost exclusively to run applications which are parallelised using Message Passing.
 The course covers all the basic knowledge required to write parallel programs using this programming model, and is directly applicable to almost